spiffe/helm-charts/charts/spire/README.md

 | Helm       | `3.x`              |
 | Kubernetes | `1.22+`            |

 > **Note**: For Kubernetes, we will officially support the last 3 versions as described in [k8s versioning](https://kubernetes.io/releases/version-skew-policy/#supported-versions).
-Any version before the last 3 we will try to support as long it doesn't bring security issues or any big maintenance burden. *The first version we tested this chart with is `1.22`.*
+Any version before the last 3 we will try to support as long it doesn't bring security issues or any big maintenance burden.

 ## Prerequisites